yehdihouldanna/TeachersFreelancingBackend/ReadMe.md

 The list of all the available API could be checked with swagger at :
 [http://localhost:8000/api/schema/swagger-ui/](http://localhost:8000/api/schema/swagger-ui/)

+To update the schema after each new api :
+`$ python manage.py spectacular --file schema.yml`

 don't forget to check the port and host url and then add `/api/schema/swagger-ui` to acess the swagger listing all available APIs in the backend, An api for account creation,
 An api for account edit